Need a Research Question?

 If you have a campus as lab research question that should be included on this list you can submit it using our contact form.

-At what price would a parking fee encourage University faculty and staff traveling in single occupancy vehicles to switch to alternative modes of transport to and from campus?
+Assist Transportation Parking Services with evaluating parking garage and lot usage to determine the price at which a parking fee would encourage University faculty and staff traveling in single occupancy vehicles to switch to alternative modes of transport to and from campus.
+[Potential to use sensors to measure garage/lot occupancy]